i-am-grub/VRxC_ELRS/README.md

     6. Select the `WIFI` Flashing Method
     7. Enter your Binding Phrase.
 You can **NOT** change this on backpack's configuration page.
     8. Select `Build` (do not use FLASH)

+> [!IMPORTANT]
+> If your goggles did not come with backpack firmware, you should follow [these instructions](https://www.expresslrs.org/hardware/backpack/hdzero-goggles/) instead of continuing with listed installation instructions

 2. Start the Backpack's Wifi (the the goggle's wifi)
 3. Connect your computer to the backpack's wifi and open the backpack's configuration page.
     - If you haven't used it before, the webpage is similar to the default ExpressLRS configuration page.